earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

  }
 ~~~

-And with that I can start running things:
+And with that, I can start running things:

 ~~~{.bash caption=">_"}
 grpcurl -plaintext -d  '{ "description": "christmas eve bike class" }' \